getodk/docs/docs/central-intro.rst

    - With submission multimedia or data attachments
    - With an interactive table preview of submission data
    - Support for reviewing, commenting on, and editing submissions after upload
-   - Connectable to data analysis and dashboard applications like Excel, Power BI, or R over OData
+   - Connectable to analysis and dashboard applications like Excel, Power BI, or R over OData
+   - Server-managed datasets for registration/follow-up workflows
  - Integrated checklist-based help system
  - Optional encrypted off-site data backups to Google Drive
  - Clean and modern REST API for integration and extensibility